HUSACCT/HUSACCT/README.md

 # HUSACCT project

 HUSACCT means: HU Software Architecture Compliance Checking Tool, where HU stands for: <a href="http://international.hu.nl/" title="HU" target="_blank">HU University of Applied Sciences Utrecht</a>.
 The HUSACCT project is conducted at the Institute for ICT, located in Utrecht, The Netherlands.
-Students of the specialization "Advanced Software Architecture" have participated actively during the spring semesters of 2011-2013.
+Students of the specialization "Advanced Software Enhineering" have participated actively during the spring semesters of 2011-2013.
+During the Spring semester of 2011, four teams of students developed the first prototypes.
-Six teams, with four to five students per team, worked concurrently on the tool during the spring semesters of 2012 and 2013.
+During the spring semesters of 2012 and 2013, six teams, with four to five students per team, worked concurrently on the tool.
 Each team was responsible for a different service: 1) Control; 2) Analyze Java; 3) Analyze .NET; 4) Define; 5) Validate; and 6) Graphics.
+In December 2012 version 1.0 was released and in September 2013 version 2.0.

-Currently, the development of HUSACCT is going on.
+Since then, the development of HUSACCT has been going on.

+To download the build, watch an introduction video, or read user documentation, visit: http://husacct.github.io/HUSACCT/

 ## Functionality